Paid Parental Leave in the U.S. vs. Other Developed Countries

-Many Democratic and Republican lawmakers — as well as the Trump administration — say they support paid parental leave, as do a majority of Americans.
-However, opinions vary greatly on how paid parental leave should be funded, and that is an issue politicians and advocates have been debating for years.
+Many Democratic and Republican lawmakers say they support paid parental leave, as do a majority of Americans.
+However, opinions vary greatly on how paid parental leave should be funded, an issue politicians and advocates have been debating for years.

 To help you get up to speed on the topic, this article addresses frequently asked questions on: